 - Promoting the preservation and development of housing that is affordable for extremely low- and very low-income households and special needs populations to reduce or prevent homelessness;

-- Provide opportunities through the County for emergency shelters;
+- Providing opportunities through the County for emergency sheltering while permanent housing is being secured;

-- Support and coordinate with the continuum of care to prevent, divert and end homelessness; and
+- Supporting and coordinating with the Pinellas Continuum of Care to prevent, divert and end homelessness; and

 Prioritize affordable housing development that is: